 The key macroeconomic factors that impact our business are home prices, interest rates and employment.
-Home price performance is particularly important to our non-Agency portfolio.
-We continue to see signs of stabilization and improvements in housing prices.
-Forecasts call for a continuation of home price appreciation over the next several years, albeit at a slower pace than in the recent past.
-Despite the improvement in housing prices, many borrowers' loan-to-value, or LTV, ratios remain high and have the effect of limiting a borrower's ability to refinance despite low rates and government policy programs that promote refinancing.
-Interest rates have risen slightly from low levels observed in early 2013 due, in part, to modestly improving employment statistics and other economic indicators, but remain at historically low levels.
-The low interest rate environment is expected to persist, as the Federal Reserve indicated it will likely keep short-term interest rates at "exceptionally low levels" well past the time unemployment falls below 5.5%, especially if inflation stays below its 2% target as expected.
-A low Federal Funds Target Rate is expected to benefit funding costs for the next few years.
-Additionally, in December 2013, the Federal Reserve announced plans to modestly reduce the pace of its asset purchases, first by lowering monthly purchases in January 2014 from \$85 billion to \$75 billion.
-Monthly purchases were later reduced by \$10 billion at each subsequent meeting, declining to \$35 billion following the June 2014 meeting.
-As widely speculated, the Federal Reserve officially announced that the final reduction in its asset purchases will occur following its October meeting, assuming the economy continues to progress as expected.
-Employment trends have begun to improve; however, current unemployment and underemployment levels remain stubbornly high.
+Home price performance and unemployment are particularly important to our non-Agency portfolio.
+Home price appreciation slowed throughout the summer of 2014 following several quarters of elevated growth.
+Forecasts call for home prices to appreciate over the next several years, albeit at a slower pace than in the recent past.
+Despite the improvement in housing prices, tight credit standards have had the effect of limiting a borrower's ability to refinance notwithstanding low interest rates and government programs that promote refinancing.
+The interest rate curve flattened during the three months ended September 30, 2014, as long-term rates fell, while near to mid-term rates remained fairly stable.
+Overall, interest rates remain at historically low levels despite modestly improving employment statistics and other economic indicators.
+The low interest rate environment is expected to persist, as the Federal Reserve has made commentary that suggests it will likely keep short-term interest rates at low levels until the economy can support higher rates.
+As a result, it is anticipated that low interest rates should benefit funding costs for the next few years.
+Additionally, the Federal Reserve officially announced the final reduction in its Quantitative Easing, or QE, asset purchases at its October 2014 meeting.
+However, even with the end of QE, it appears the Federal Reserve will continue to reinvest in mortgage-backed security principal repayments for the foreseeable future.
+Employment market conditions have improved somewhat; however, underemployment levels remain stubbornly high.
 Other than LTV ratios, employment is the most powerful determinant of a homeowner's ongoing likelihood to pay their mortgage.

-Overall, the U.S. economy continues to navigate headwinds that include global economic lethargy, the ongoing European debt crisis, elevated unemployment and underemployment numbers, stagnant wage inflation and a struggling housing market, which, despite a modest recovery in home prices and homeowner equity, remains bloated with a backlog of homes in the foreclosure process.
+Overall, the U.S. economy continues to navigate headwinds that include global economic lethargy, geopolitical unrest across various regions worldwide, the ongoing European debt crisis, persistently high underemployment, stagnant wage inflation and a fragile housing market.